Tocco family

+Leonardo III escaped into exile in the Kingdom of Naples, where he brought the foot of St. Anne, mother of the Virgin Mary, and placed it in his private chapel.
+It was so highly regarded that his residence became known as the Palazzo del Santo Piede.
+He also unsuccessfully attempted to gain support for a military expedition to recover his lands in Greece.

+Over the following centuries, the Tocco once more became part of the Italian nobility, gaining various titles through marriages and purchases.
+Leonardo III's descendants continued to claim the title of Despot of Epirus and comital until the first half of the 17th century, when both were exchanged for a new grant within the Neapolitan nobility by the King of Spain.

+This occurred when Antonio Tocco requested to be granted the title of Prince of Achaea in 1642, in exchange for his patrimonial titles as Despot of Epirus and Count Palatine of Cephalonia and Zakynthos; although the title granted was not the same princely title held by rulers of the Principality of Achaea, but a new grant within the Neapolitan nobility title with the same territorial designation.

-Leonardo III escaped into exile in the Kingdom of Naples, where he unsuccessfully attempted to gain support for a military expedition to recover his lands in Greece.
-His descendants continued to claim the title of Despot of Epirus until the 17th century, when it was abandoned and substituted by the title of Prince of Achaea.
-Over the following centuries, the Tocchi once more became part of the Italian nobility, gaining various titles through marriages and purchases.
-From the 17th century onwards, the title most commonly used by the heads of the family was Prince of Montemiletto.
-The family went extinct with the death of its last member, Carlo III di Tocco Cantelmo Stuart, in 1884.
+Nonetheless, from the 17th century onwards, the title most commonly used by the heads of the family was that of Prince of Montemiletto.
+The family went extinct with the death of its last member, Carlo III di Tocco Cantelmo Stuart, in 1884, and their Capece Galeota heirs became extinct as well by the first half of the 20th century.